graciousagency/magento-robin-integration/readme.md

 ln -s /vagrant/module/design/adminhtml/default/default/layout/hooks.xml /vagrant/www/magento/app/design/adminhtml/default/default/layout/hooks.xml
 ln -s /vagrant/module/design/adminhtml/default/default/template/hooks/ /vagrant/www/magento/app/design/adminhtml/default/default/template/hooks
 ```
+And enable symlinks by going to System -> Configuration -> ADVANCED -> Developer -> Template Settings and set `Allow Symlinks` to `Yes`.
+The idea here is to create a separated folder that only contains the module files and folders and link that to the magento installation.
+This way your magento installation won't have to be a git repository and you won't have to do some weird .gitignore magic.

 Now you can develop inside the `module` folder.
 All new files created inside `/vagrant/module/app/code/community/Robinhq/` and `/vagrant/module/design/adminhtml/default/default/template/hooks/` will also be inside the Magento installation.

-and enable symlinks by going to System -> Configuration -> ADVANCED -> Developer -> Template Settings and set `Allow Symlinks` to `Yes`
-The idea here is to create a separated folder that only contains the module files and folders and link that to the magento installation.
-This way your magento installation won't have to be a git repository and you won't have to do some weird .gitignore magic.

 ##License
 The code is licensed under the [Robin End-User Licence Agreement][robin-licence]